codeCorruption/HoneywordsM/ProVerif/README.txt

 HoneywordsM/ProVerif

 This folder contains the formal models of the Honeywords System's protocols mentioned in the paper "A Secure Honeywords System Despite a Code-Corrupted Login Server".
-This paper is submission number 255 to ESORICS 2017.
-The code is intended to be analysed using ProVerif verifier (http://prosecco.gforge.inria.fr/personal/bblanche/proverif/).
+The code is intended to be analysed using the ProVerif verifier (http://prosecco.gforge.inria.fr/personal/bblanche/proverif/).
 It contains also the results of the automatic verification of the source models.